aol-everest/aolf-web-v2/local-development.md

 ![](https://github.com/aol-everest/aolf-web-v2/blob/main/screenshots/Screenshot%202023-09-11%20at%2011.14.31%20PM.png?raw=true)

 12. This will ask you some questions about your changes before running the LINT fix.
+13. If you receive any LINT errors you need to fix them and redo Step 11.
-13. After a successful commit push changes to qa
+14. After a successful commit push changes to qa
 ```
 git push qa
 ```